Insufficient Credit for Approval

 Limited Options

-Debt consolidation can lead to limited options for repayment, especially if the new loan comes with a higher interest rate.
+Debt consolidation can lead to limited repayment options, especially if the new loan has a higher interest rate.
 This could result in paying more over time.

 Impact on Credit Score

-Consolidating debt may cause a temporary dip in credit score, affecting future borrowing potential.
+Consolidating debt may temporarily dip a credit score, affecting future borrowing potential.
 Higher interest rates can escalate total repayment amounts significantly.

 Long-Term Financial Burden

-Higher interest rates from debt consolidation can extend the duration of repayment, leading to a long-term financial burden.
-This could hinder overall financial stability.
+Higher interest rates from debt consolidation can extend repayment duration, leading to a long-term financial burden.
+This could hinder overall economic stability.

 Potential for Increased Debt